wathio/NeuralNetwork/README.md

 # NeuralNetwork
-Codes(in Matlab/Octave) to train a 3 layers neural network to recognize digits from a set of training example
+Codes(in Matlab/Octave) to train a 3 layers neural network to recognize hand-written digits from a set of training examples.